umatare5/telee/README.md

 For those who use many "expect" scripts and "TeraTerm Macro", telee may be a simple alternative.

-In additional, the execution performance of telee is 10 times faster than [napalm](https://github.com/napalm-automation/napalm)'s one-liner! 🚀
+In additional, the execution performance of telee is 6 to 72 times faster than [napalm](https://napalm.readthedocs.io/en/latest/cli.html)! 🚀

 ![](https://github.com/umatare5/telee/blob/images/promo.gif)